apache/mesos/docs/configuration.md

       --acls=VALUE
     </td>
     <td>
+      Specify the ACLs used for framework/operator authentication and authorization.
 The value is a JSON-formatted string of ACLs.
-Remember you can also use the <code>file:///path/to/file</code> or <code>/path/to/file</code>
+Remember you can also use the <code>file:///path/to/file</code> or
-      argument value format to read the JSON from a file.
+      <code>/path/to/file</code> argument value format to read the JSON from a
+      file.
       <p/>
-      See the ACLs protobuf in mesos.proto for the expected format.
+      See the ACLs protobuf in authorizer.proto for the expected format.
       <p/>
       JSON file example:
 <pre><code>{